Cyberball 5

 Instructions are as provided in the original Cyberball 5 application.

-/nplayers: Number of players in the given game.
+nPlayers Number of players in the given game.
 Default is 3.

 The script supports 3- to 9-player games.

-/spectate: true or false.
-Whether the human player should only "watch" the game being played.
+spectate Whether the human player should only "watch" the game being played.

 When set to true, the computer takes over controlling player 2,